Oompaloop/Oompaloop/README.md

 - 👋 Hi, I’m @Oompaloop
-- 👀 I’m interested in ... software development
+- 👀 I’m interested in ...
+Network Engineering and Systems Programming
-- 🌱 I’m currently learning ... java and python
+- 🌱 I’m currently learning ...
+C, Assembly, Java and Python
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... ha